Nennyy/Nennyy/README.md

 ## Hi there 👋
-I'm Maryann Nnenna Nwanaforo (Nenny)
+I'm Nnenna Nwanaforo

-I’m a result-driven Data Analyst and Digital Marketer who has led high-impact projects, launched data-backed campaigns and products, and consistently improved ROI.
-I'm obsessed with transforming underperforming strategies into growth engines and turning raw data into sharp, actionable insights that move the business forward.
+I’m a Data Analyst who has led high-impact projects, launched data-backed campaigns and products, and consistently improved ROI.
+I'm obsessed with transforming underperforming strategies into growth engines, Skilled in extracting, cleaning and turning data into actionable insights that support business decision.
+Currently improving my Python proficiency.
+I have practical experience in Excel, SQL, SAS, and Power BI for data analysis, visualization, and reporting.
+Proficient in collaborating with teams to complete data-driven projects and streamline processes.
+Passionate about solving problems and seeking opportunities to grow in a dynamic entry-level data analyst role.

 ### 🔭 I am currecntly working on
 - Improving my skills in SQL, PowerBI, and Python